 About The Palatine Hill Stadium

-The exact purpose of the Palatine Hill Stadium itself is unknown, with some historians saying it was a private garden and other thinking it was a place for the emperors to exercise their horses.
+The partially-intact Palatine Hill Stadium once formed part of Emperor Domitian’s Domus Augustana, the imperial palace of Rome’s emperors.
+The exact purpose of the Palatine Hill Stadium itself is unknown, but it was likely a private garden or somewhere for the emperors to exercise their horses.